 In my time, but of course it may be different now, all new Qualified Flying Instructors (QFI) graduated from CFS with a B2 (Probationary) instructional category but had to be re-assessed within their first six months.
-Those who made the grade were upgraded to B1 (Average); those who did not, and in my experience there were very few, had their QFI qualification withdrawn and were posted elsewhere with a black mark against them.
+Those who made the grade were upgraded to B1 (Average); those who did not, although I don’t recall any, would have their QFI qualification withdrawn and they would be posted elsewhere with a black mark against them.
 Further re-categorisation from B1 to A2 (Above Average) was optional and many QFIs never applied to upgrade because they were quite happy to see out their tour and then return to the 'front line' from which they had been plucked, often unwillingly.
 They knew that becoming an A2 QFI would virtually ensure that they stayed within the flying training system for another tour and that meant at least two more years away from the front-line squadrons.
 There was one final QFI category: A1 (Exceptional) and, quite properly, only a few pilots aspired to that.

 About a week in advance I was told that the subject for my Mass Briefing would be the theory of maximum rate turning, a complicated subject to deal with, both technically and mathematically.
 Fortunately, it was one of my favourite subjects; I had delivered it several times to real students and I had a selection of my own OHP slides already prepared.
 More instructors than I had expected, including the Chief Ground Instructor, gathered to listen to me.
 The question and answer session afterwards, an essential part of every mass briefing, was considerably more technical and probing than I had expected but I was able to hold my own, I thought.